NCAR/wrf_hydro_training/README.md

 Issue the following command in your terminal to pull a specific version of the training corresponding to your code release version.

-`docker pull wrfhydro/training:v5.2.0-rc1`
+`$ docker pull wrfhydro/training:v5.2.0-rc1`

 **Step 3: Start the training container**
 Issue the following commnand in your terminal session to start the training Docker container.

-`docker run --name wrf-hydro-training -p 8888:8888 -it wrfhydro/training:v5.2.0-rc1`
+`$ docker run --name wrf-hydro-training -p 8888:8888 wrfhydro/training`

+Start in interative mode with persistent data
+`$ docker run --name wrf-hydro-training -it -v ./path/to/wrf_hydro_training:/home/docker/saved wrfhydro/training`

+Run training notebooks CI

+`$ docker run --name wrf-hydro-ci --rm -e CI_TESTING=true wrfhydro/training`

-**Note: If you have already started the training once you will need to remove the previous container using the command `docker rm wrf-hydro-training`**
+**Note: If you have already started the training once you will need to remove the previous container using the command `$ docker rm wrf-hydro-training`**

 The container will start and perform a number of actions before starting the training.

 1. The container will pull the model code
 2. The container will pull an example test case